Sojiro/ashokma/source/_drafts/Create-a-calculator-app-with-Electron.md

 ---
-title: Create a calculator app with Electron
+title: Create a todo app with Electron
 tags: [Blog, Pet Projects, NodeJS, Electron]
 icon: fab fa-atom
 ---

 I wanted to experiment [`Electron`](//electronjs.org) for a long time since I first heard about creating standalone apps using JavaScript.
 As a result of that, I have started this pet project to experiment and introduce myself to Electron.

-In this post, we will try to create a calculator using Electron that can perform some simple arithmatic operations such as Sum, Minus, Divide and Multiply.
+In this post, we will try to create a todo using Electron that can perform some simple task management.

 ## Initialize the project